Adopting Customer-Centric Selling

 This doesn’t mean that field sales experts don’t have a place in the future, but it does mean that their role, as well as how they interact with customers, has changed.
 Sales reps need to be prepared to educate customers and incorporate digital experiences at the right inflection points in the purchase process.

-of B2B sales interactions will occur through digital channels1
+80% of B2B sales interactions will occur through digital channels1

-of B2B buyers initiate their purchasing journey independently1
+89% of B2B buyers initiate their purchasing journey independently1

 Reimagining the Purchasing Journey

-Similar to Gartner's findings, research from Challenger reveals that 89% of B2B buyers initiate their purchasing journey independently.2 Since customers are not reaching out to field sellers at the start of the buying journey, marketing efforts have become even more crucial.
+Similar to Gartner’s findings, Challenger research shows that 89% of B2B buyers initiate their purchasing journey independently.2 Since customers are not reaching out to field sellers at the start of the buying journey, marketing efforts have become even more crucial.
 It is vital that the brand is shown in strategic places where the target audience looks for product and solution information.
 Marketers who increase visibility by synchronizing social media advertising with email nurturing campaigns can increase conversions from known contacts up to 64%.3

 1 https://www.gartner.com/smarterwithgartner/future-of-sales-2025-why-b2b-sales-needs-a-digital-first-approach/